Quantum modified inertia: an application to galaxy rotation curves: Discussion

 \subsection{Universality of the minimal acceleration ?}

 Finally, the application examples of the minimal acceleration are all related to galaxy rotation curves and thus to gravity.
-This could suggest that the quantum bound on acceleration concerns gravity exclusively.
+This could suggest that the quantum bound on acceleration exclusively concerns gravity.
 In fact, regarding the maximal acceleration bound, several applications proposed in the literature are not only related to gravity but also not exhaustively to the spin of particles \cite{papini_spin_2017}, gravitation and electric field \cite{gasperini_kinematic_1991}, and corrections of the Lamb shift \cite{lambiase_maximal_1998}.
-As the minimum and maximal acceleration bounds are symmetric, it seems that there is no justification to restrict the minimal acceleration to gravity.
+In QMI, as the minimal and maximal acceleration bounds are unified in the same framework, it seems that there is no justification to restrict the minimal acceleration to gravity.
 Both quantum bounds on acceleration presumably apply to all possible forces or interactions and should be considered as a general dynamical effect, independently of the nature of the force applied on the accelerating object.
-This approach promotes the previous development of a law on dynamics instead of solely searching for a modification of gravitation's law.
+This approach promotes the previous development of modified inertia instead of solely searching for a modification of gravitation's law.